Our Ongoing Response to Support Individuals Experiencing Homelessness

 Like communities across our nation, Saint Paul is experiencing a housing crisis along the full housing continuum.
 This has created challenges for those in our community in need of stable, accessible, fair, and equitable housing, and for those experiencing unsheltered homelessness.
-Efforts such as the City of Saint Paul’s Housing Trust Fund, developed by Mayor Melvin Carter to produce, preserve, and protect housing affordability for residents; our S.A.F.E.
-Housing Tenant Protections; and our Families First Pilot Program have helped respond to the many housing needs of our community.
+Efforts such as the City of Saint Paul’s Housing Trust Fund, developed by Mayor Melvin Carter to produce, preserve, and protect housing affordability for residents and our Families First Pilot Program have helped respond to the many housing needs of our community.

 Our Coordinated Response to Unsheltered Homelessness During COVID-19

 Since 2018, the City has been actively responding to encampments through coordination and outreach in collaboration with Ramsey County, and nonprofit partners.
 Protocols are in place to monitor the safety and health of encampment residents, and ensure access to services.
-The City acts to restrict, limit, or close encampments only when necessary to protect the health, safety or security of encampment residents.
+The City acts to restrict and close encampments when necessary to protect the health, safety or security of encampment residents.
 Before any action is taken on an encampment the City works with Ramsey County and nonprofit partners to find safe, stable housing for encampment residents.
 Our guiding principles:

-- Everyone experiencing unsheltered homelessness is vulnerable and deserving of being treated with dignity and respect and in accordance with their rights.
+- Everyone experiencing unsheltered homelessness is deserving of being treated with dignity and respect and in accordance with their rights.

-- Every effort mush be made to connect people to housing, shelter, and services.
+- Every effort must be made to connect people to housing, shelter, and services.

-Our efforts remain focused on supporting the safety and health of unsheltered residents amid this pandemic.
-Our strategies include responding to the increased need for shelter, housing supports, and housing options, and expanding access to meals, sanitary services, healthcare, mental/chemical health assessments, day space, and shelter options for women, youth, LGBTQ, and other specific needs.
-The rising number of encampments during the pandemic as led at times to friction with nearby neighbors and businesses.
-One response has been City support of the "Block by Block" program, which employs Ambassadors to not only help maintain clean and welcoming streets in the downtown area but to also assist individuals experiencing homelessness access services.
+Working in collaboration with Ramsey County and our outreach partners, we gather information and make decisions on a case-by-case basis to ensure our efforts align with our guiding principles.
+Our efforts remain focused on supporting the safety and health of unsheltered residents amid the pandemic and beyond.
+Our strategies include responding to the increased need for shelter, housing supports, and housing options, and expanding access to healthcare, mental/chemical health assessments, day space, and shelter options for women, youth, LGBTQ, and other specific needs.
+The rising number of encampments during the pandemic has led at times to friction with nearby neighbors and businesses.
+One response has been City support of the "Block by Block" program, which employs Ambassadors to not only help maintain clean and welcoming streets in the downtown area but also to assist individuals experiencing homelessness access services.
 Ambassadors may also provide crime prevention information.
-When a law enforcement response is called for, Saint Paul Police are able to deploy specialized units and increased patrols in targeted areas.
+When a law enforcement response is called for, Saint Paul Police call upon specialized units and increased patrols in targeted areas.

 Learn more about our response to support the safety and health of unsheltered residents from this presentation to the Saint Paul City Council.